It is not often that you find a hot spring pool as quaint as this one.

 Reference:Sacajawea Hot Spring - Hot Springs in Idaho

-Sacajawea, an American Indian woman, is chosen as the model for the portrait on the one dollar coin.
+A Native American woman, Sacajawea, was chosen as the model for the portrait on the $1 coin.
 This undeveloped hot spring is attributed to her honorable name.
-Sawtooth Lodge On Idaho State Route 21, approximately halfway between Lohman and ...
+Sawtooth Lodge On Idaho State Route 21, approximately halfway between Lohman and Stanley, ...

 Clark, one of the first white Americans exploring overland from the East Coast to the West Coast, discovered the boiling water on his return trip in 1806.